MULTIFAITH LIVING COMMUNITY

 Friday and Saturday 11:00 p.m. to 7:00 a.m.

-CA House is a non-smoking building and smoking is not permitted within any of the buildings.
-CA House prohibits smoking within 25 feet of the building, as required by law.
+CA House is a non-smoking property and smoking is not permitted within any of the houses.
+CA House prohibits smoking within 25 feet of any building, as required by law.
 Smoking is permitted in outside designated areas.
 If residents or their guests smoke, they are responsible for disposing of any related litter in the trash can outside.
 Smoking includes but is not limited to cigarettes, vaping, hookah, marijuana, or illegal substances.
+Violation of the smoking policy is a breach of lease and repeat violators may be subject to room damage fees or possible eviction.

 While CA House, its neighborhood, and the City of Davis are relatively safe, they are not immune to the realities of the world.
 Residents and their guests are responsible for the security and safety of their own persons and property.
 Residents will need to take precautions to secure personal property, such as locking townhouse doors, marking possessions, locking cars, and locking and registering bikes.
 Residents must also consider their personal security and avoid vulnerable situations.
 Residents should keep the Community Coordinator informed of their whereabouts and when they return if they leave CA House for more than two weeks.
 Report any suspicious activity and never leave outside doors unlocked, open, or ajar.
 Make sure that the outside lights are turned on between dusk and dawn.